MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <summary>Will Live Share's media package work with DRM content?</summary>

-No. Teams currently doesn't support encrypted media for tab applications on desktop.
+Live Share's media package work doesn't with DRM content.
+Teams currently doesn't support encrypted media for tab applications on desktop.
 Chrome, Edge, and mobile clients are supported.

 For more information, you can [track the issue here](https://github.com/microsoft/live-share-sdk/issues/14).
 <br>
 </details>